AMWA-TV/info-006/docs/Device implementation How To.md

 The reader is assumed to have some experience with an NMOS infrastructure including IS-04 and NMOS Registration and Discovery (RDS).
 Also some experience in javascript and/or typescript will be helpful although not entirely required.

+This HOW-TO also demonstrates to a certain extent how to construct and operate an NMOS Controller that interacts with the NMOS Control Device.
+In the HOW-TO, you will be the controller - creating, issuing and reading information from JSON commands and responses sent and received via a standard WebSocket connecting you with the controlled device.

 We hope you find this how-to guide to be useful.

 ## HOWTO Steps